-Almost 3,900 health care professionals provide high quality care to our Veterans.
+Almost 4,000 health care professionals provide high quality care to our Veterans.
 For more than 50 years, the MEDVAMC has provided clinical training for health care professionals through our major affiliate, Baylor College of Medicine* (BCM).
 MEDVAMC operates one of the largest VA residency programs with 269.7 slots in 40 sub-specialties.
-Each academic year, more than 1,972 students are trained through 144 affiliation agreements with institutions of higher learning in 19 states.
+Each academic year, almost 2,000 students are trained through 144 affiliation agreements with institutions of higher learning in 19 states.
 Health care students from fields such as nursing, dietetics, social work, physical therapy, and a wide variety of medical specialties receive training here each year.
 Affiliation agreements also include training opportunities for health care administration, health information technology, medical records billing and coding, and health education students.
 This responsibility serves to enhance the quality of care provided to our Veterans.
 As a member institution of the Texas Medical Center* (TMC) since 1985, the MEDVAMC staff serves on various TMC oversight committees that contribute to improved patient care and hospital operations.
 The vast majority of MEDVAMC physicians are also faculty members of Baylor College of Medicine.

 Awards and Accreditation